Tapeworms: rabbit as the definitive host

 PO

-as well as a good sanitation of the living environment of the rabbit.
+Good sanitation of the living environment of the rabbit is also necessary.

 Further information: